 Last year I was approached to see if I would be interested in joining a rotation with two other MESA faculty in teaching the intensive Arabic students in Jerusalem (after a semester of study in Amman).
 I happily agreed.
 This meant that every three years beginning in 2015 I would get to spend two weeks in December traveling around the Holy Land (including a one week stay at the JC) lecturing and arranging lectures for the students.
 This first time around the two other faculty would come each for a week to show me the ropes.

 During our year in Jerusalem, BYU faculty were allowed on certain occasions to meet with the few Arab members of the Church living in the West Bank (because of the Wall they could not attend services in Jerusalem).
 Our family loved attending Sunday gatherings in Bethlehem.
 Friendships established during that year have remained.
 As these friendships have continued over the years I have become acutely aware through phone calls and blog posts of how difficult it is to be a Latter-day Saint in the West Bank and how policies (for example faculty can no longer attend the Sunday meetings in Bethlehem--just one service couple can go) put in place by the JC in the last few years have added to that difficulty.
 Efforts by these local members to bring attention to these challenges were for naught.
-Finally last August I decided to write a couple of respectful letters suggesting how JC policies might be altered in order to better serve the needs of some of these members.
-In response, I got a letter explaining why certain rules were now in place.
+Finally last August I decided to write a couple of respectful letters, first to Jim Kearl and then when he didn't respond to Elder Holland (who Jim Kearl reports to) suggesting how JC policies might be altered in order to better serve the needs of some of these members.
+Finally in response to my letter to Elder Holland (I don't know if he actually read the letter, maybe his secretary just sent it back down the ladder), I got a letter from Jim Kearl who was asked to respond, explaining why certain rules were now in place.
 I felt compelled to reply.
 The harshest, most condemning thing I wrote was a quote from Elder Neal A. Maxwell which said:

 “Rules are useful, but these must merely mark where the borders of conscience end.
 Rules have a way of pushing conscience back, and yet further back.
 Besides, each human and each human situation are sufficiently different that rules thus multiplied become like the unpruned tree.
 A lively conscience can cut through to the justice of any situation” (Of One Heart p.
 24).